-Two major hurdles cleared (one just today) and only two remain before Southwest begins flights to Hawaii.
-The news out today is that pilots at Southwest Airlines have just settled their 4 year dispute and overwhelmingly ratified their contract.
-That was essential for multiple reasons, including the fact that the previous contract did not allow for the planes needed for flights to Hawaii.
-That agreement followed closely on the heels of the Southwest flight attendants who ratified their contract just a week ago.
-The pending union contracts were two of the primary obstacles to entering Hawaii service.
+Also, near the end of 2016, two additional issues were resolved.
+Pilots at Southwest Airlines settled their 4 year dispute and ratified their contract.
+This was important because the previous contract did not allow for the planes needed for flights to Hawaii.
+That agreement followed the Southwest flight attendants ratifying their contract.
+The union contracts were two of the primary obstacles to entering Hawaii service.
 At this point there is still work to be done, but the path is becoming clearer.

 When is Southwest Airlines going to start flights to Hawaii?
 Read on what needs to happen next, before the first SWA planes will land here.

-1. First, Southwest needs to complete ETOPS preparation needed for trans-Pacific flights.
+1. First, Southwest needs to complete ETOPS preparation needed for trans-Pacific flights, which is more complex than the Gulf of Mexico ETOPS.
 We’re awaiting further word on that from our contacts at SWA.
-This process, previously started, was put on hold.
-We expect it to resume soon.

-2. Lastly, flights to Hawaii await delivery of the new Boeing 737 Max 8 planes.
-SWA is the launch customer for Boeing’s latest plane and upcoming Hawaii workhorse.
-The first group of 737 Max 8’s is on schedule to enter SWA service in Q4 2017.
+2. Boeing 737 Max 8 planes are pending arrival.
+SWA is one of the launch customers for this Hawaii workhorse.
+The first group of 737 Max 8’s is on schedule to enter SWA service on October 1, 2017.

 Beat of Hawaii (BOH): Flights can start in 2018 after in-service testing to confirm performance for Hawaii routes.
-SWA using existing 737-800 aircraft before 2017, while technically possible, remains highly unlikely for logistical and other reasons.
+SWA will not be using existing 737-800 aircraft.

 3. Will SWA delay delivery of some new planes?
-You’ll recall that this past summer Southwest announced that it is postponing delivery of 67 of its two hundred 737 Max 8 planes by up to five years.
+You’ll recall that this past summer, Southwest announced that it was postponing delivery of 67 of its two hundred 737 Max 8 planes by up to five years.
 That was said to be part of restructuring of its aircraft orders.

 BOH: This could also be a negotiation strategy with Boeing.
 In any event, two hundred less 67 is still a heck of a lot of planes.
 We don’t envision this move impacting their deploying flights to Hawaii.